arpstha/city_weather_app/README.md

 >INFO:     Application startup complete.</br>
 >INFO:     Uvicorn running on http://127.0.0.1:8000 (Press CTRL+C to quit)</br>

-Now you can launch the app in your browser with the code below into your terminal.
 Make sure the server is running on http://127.0.0.1 and port 8000 for successful connection between the Weather App and the server.
+Now you can launch the app with the code below into your terminal.

 ```
 npm run dev